ac238/skyrmions-trial/README.md

 Does numerical calculations to m1_init, m2_init, m3_init and saves them in m1, m2, m3.
 Plots m1 and m2, then saves them all in m1_init, m2_init, m3_init to repeat.
 Each term of the equations of motion are added separately so that they may be turned off by setting the values "zeeman" and "landau" to zero.

-% Landau-Lifshitz term (broken)
+% Landau-Lifshitz term
-The Landau-Lifshitz term is broken.
-It does not preserve the norm of m as 1.
-Periodic boundary conditions are implemented using the mod function.
+This term causes the skyrmion to spread out.
+RK4 is used, but it does not conserve topological charge; this needs to be addressed.

 % Zeeman term
 For the Zeeman term, B was chosen to be uniform in the z-direction, causing the skyrmion to rotate.